The Importance of Sleep for Children

 Adequate sleep helps emotional regulation and social functioning in children.
 Children who don’t get enough sleep are more likely to have emotional outbursts, have difficulty regulating their emotions, and struggle with social interactions.

 Good sleep habits are also linked to better physical health in children, including a reduced risk of obesity, diabetes, and other chronic health conditions.
-As a whole, it’s ever so important for parents to prioritise healthy sleep habits for their little ones to support their overall well-being.
+As a whole, it is important for parents to prioritise healthy sleep habits for their little ones to support their overall well-being.

 How Much Sleep Do Children Need?